kaiorosa1/100-days-of-code/log-r3.md

 ### Day 63: October 16, 2019

 **Today's Progress**: I worked on TC3.
-I focues on drawing the palyer.
+I focus on drawing the player.
 This part uses a lot of 2D transformation.
 Also EMF and Sirus tuts.

 **Thoughts**: I was in a rut.
 I hope no one who reads that assume anythihg bad about me.
 People get in slumps sometimes okay?

 **Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/tc3-computacao-grafica/commit/2d7a8f0f980b0e81b8e8ca0815bacb94621639f3)

+---

+### Day 64: October 17, 2019

+**Today's Progress**: I worked on TC3 and Sirius Tutorials.
+There are a lot when it comes to drawing the player, I'll continue that today.

+**Thoughts**: My birthday is in 3 days I'm very excited now that I know I'll be going to Aracruz.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/tc3-computacao-grafica/commit/edc121945e26ea9f12fa0d410c221f7b26e94e26)

 ---